Karafarin Bank: History

 The Karafarin Bank was initially established as the Karafarinan Credit Institute.
 It is the first truly privately owned bank in Iran established since the 1979 Iranian Revolution.
-Its shareholders are among the leading industrialists and contractors in Iran.
+Its shareholders are among the industrialists and contractors in Iran.
 Many of them are members of the Association of Industrial Managers of Iran, Association of Construction Engineers of Iran, Association of Utility Engineers, and Consulting Engineers and Architects.

-Many of Karafarin's shareholders have a long history of contributing to the Iranian economy, its development and growth and creating employment opportunities, and that is where the name comes from (Karafarin in Persian means job creator; another possible suggestion for the meaning for the word is also entrepreneur).
 With an initial capital of 30 Billion Rials, the Credit Institute received its operating permit from the Central Bank of Iran on December 1, 1999.
 About 85% of the capital was contributed by the founding shareholders and the balance was offered to the general public, which was taken up within days.

 The Institution was incorporated on December 9, 1999 (equivalent to 18/9/1378 in Iranian calendar) under registration number 157915.
 Pursuant to the approval by the Extraordinary General Assembly of the Shareholders dated February 15, 2000 (26/11/1379), and the preliminary agreement of the Supervision Department of the Central Bank on September 22, 2001 (31/6/1380), the process of converting the Credit Institute into a bank began.
 New articles of association was adopted; the paid-up capital was increased in two stages to 200 Billion Rials (just over $25 million); and, shares of those shareholders who did not take advantage of their primitive rights (with respect to the seasoned equity offering) were sold to new shareholders.

 The Institution was officially converted into a bank on January 1, 2001 (11/10/1380), thus creating the first privately owned bank since 1979.

 Branches

-As of December 2011, the bank had 108 branches within Iran as follows:
+As of December 2011, the bank had 108 branches within Iran.